tradersquare/tradersquare/README.md

-feat       | New feature for the user, not a new feature for build script bug-fix    | Bug fix for the user, not a fix to a build script docs       | Changes to the documentation style      | Formatting, styling, refactoring code for efficiency purposes, etc; test       | Adding missing tests, refactoring tests; no production code change chore      | Updating compiler tasks etc; no production code change deploy     | Testing or updating deployment configuration
+feat       | New feature for the user, not a new feature for build script bug-fix    | Bug fix for the user, not a fix to a build script docs       | Changes to the documentation style      | Formatting, styling, fixing code indentations, etc. refactor   | Adjusting functions to make code more efficient/easy to read test       | Adding missing tests, refactoring tests; no production code change chore      | Updating compiler tasks etc; no production code change deploy     | Testing or updating deployment configuration